open-contracting/standard-development-handbook/docs/tools/index.md

 1. Click the "Publish Your Collection" button

 ## Adding tools to the OCP Resources

+Resources we want to highlight are added to the [OCP Resources](https://www.open-contracting.org/data-standard/tools/) page.

 1. Request a login for [open-contracting.org](https://www.open-contracting.org/) from Georg Neumann, OCP Communications Manager
 1. [Login](https://www.open-contracting.org/wp-admin/)